KeitaASHIDA/KeitaASHIDA.github.io/index.md

 ## Keita ASHIDA Web Site
 I'm Keita ASHIDA, a postdoctoral researcher at [Ito Lab](http://webpark2072.sakura.ne.jp/lab/) at Universal Biology Institute, Graduate School of Science, The University of Tokyo, Japan.
 I am investigating stochastic thermodynamics in biological systems.
-I have a background in neuroscience with a quantitative biological approach, especially for _Caenorhabditis elegans_.
+I have a background in neuroscience with a quantitative biological approach, especially for fluorescence imaging and _Caenorhabditis elegans_.

 #### Interests
 Understanding neuronal information processing using quantification and physical and mathematical analysis
-* Fluorescent imaging
+* Fluorescence imaging
 * Compartments in a single neuron (dendrite, axon, organelles, and so on)
 * Thermodynamics
 * Information theory